pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 ![](../Misc/tractography.png)

 We will be using UKF Tractography to generate this image.
-In the `Diffusion_b3000` directory, make a new directory called `Tractography/`
+In the derived `dwi` directory, make a new directory called `Tractography/`

 UKF Tractography works best for b-values where **700 <= b <= 3000**.
-These can be found in the `sample-dwi-epi.bval` file, which you can see with `cat sample-dwi-epi.bval`.
+These can be found in the `sub-sample_ses-1_desc-XcEdEp_dwi.bval` file, which you can see with `cat sub-sample_ses-1_desc-XcEdEp_dwi.bval`.
 Make sure you check with your PI that UKF Tractography will work well for your dataset.
 Our b-value is acceptable for the current example.
-When you are in the `Diffusion_b3000` directory, enter:
+When you are in the derived `dwi` directory, enter:
 ```
-ukf -i sample-dwi-epi.nii.gz --bvals sample-dwi-epi.bval --bvecs sample-dwi-epi.bvec  -m sample-dwi-tensor-mask.nii.gz -o Tractography/sample-dwi-tracts.vtk --params --numThreads,8,--recordTensors
+ukf -i sub-sample_ses-1_desc-XcEdEp_dwi.nii.gz --bvals sub-sample_ses-1_desc-XcEdEp_dwi.bval --bvecs sub-sample_ses-1_desc-XcEdEp_dwi.bvec  -m sub-sample_ses-1_desc-dwiXc_mask.nii.gz -o Tractography/sub-sample_ses-1_desc-XcEdEp_tracts.vtk --params --numThreads,8,--recordTensors
 ```
 Be warned that depending on the computing power you are using this process could take anywhere from a few hours to several days.

-Since this takes quite a long time this is also available to be copied from the `Other` directory.
+Since this takes quite a long time this is also available to be copied from the `sourcedata/sub-sample/ses-1/Other` directory.

 The value for  `--numThreads` most often is `8` and this is the computing power you are using for the process in terms of number of cores being used.
 For other projects, you will want to ask someone how many cores you should be using.